PowerRangerX/Tools/README.md

 # software

-Just a list of software that I'm using on Windows.
+Just a list of software that I'm using.